Debra Fields is City of Hope’s executive vice president and chief transformation officer.

 Fields has a strong commitment to DEI, and believes it is foundational to addressing health inequities and disparities.

-Prior to her current role, Debra served as City of Hope’s Chief Risk Officer and Privacy Officer, where she oversaw the Corporate Compliance Office and the Department of Internal Audit.
+Prior to her current role, Fields served as City of Hope’s chief risk officer and privacy officer, where she oversaw the corporate compliance office and the department of internal audit.

-Debra joined City of Hope in October of 1998 as the first Chief Compliance Officer.
+Fields joined City of Hope in October 1998 as its first chief compliance officer.
 Prior to joining City of Hope, she served as in-house counsel at The George Washington University.
-She also served as an associate with Arnold and Porter, a law firm in Washington D.C., where she was a member of the firm’s corporate international and government contracts practice groups.

-Fields obtained her juris doctorate, cum laude, from Harvard Law School in Cambridge, Mass., and her undergraduate degree, magna cum laude, from Brandeis University in Waltham, Mass.
+Fields obtained her juris doctorate, cum laude, from Harvard Law School in Cambridge, Massachusetts, and her undergraduate degree, magna cum laude, from Brandeis University in Waltham, Massachusetts.